AnomalyControl: Learning Cross-modal Semantic Features for Controllable Anomaly Synthesis: Experiments

+\textbf{Effectiveness of ASEA.} As shown in Figure \ref{fig:ASEA_ablation}, ASEA progressively refines VLM's focus on specified anomaly areas, leading to higher anomaly realism for visually realistic and detailed anomalies.
+By enhancing focus on anomaly-specific regions, ASEA effectively helps to generate high-quality, detailed anomaly images.

-From the experimental results in Table \ref{tab:ablation_AnomalyControl Adapter_ASEA}, it is observed that the stepwise introduction of each module significantly improves model performance.
-First, with only the SGA module, IS and IL increase to 1.66 and 0.23, respectively, while AUC-P and AUC-I reach 92.7 and 95.4.
+\textbf{Ablation Study.} As shown in Table \ref{tab:ablation_AnomalyControl Adapter_ASEA}, it is observed that all modules could improve the effectiveness of the method.
+With only the SGA module, IS and IL increase to 1.66 and 0.23, respectively, while AUC-P and AUC-I reach 92.7 and 95.4.
 At this stage, the model only uses the visual anomaly descriptor, functioning as an adapter based solely on the image prompt.
 The addition of the SGA module shows that SGA can strengthen the focus on the anomaly regions in the image.
-When the CSM module is further introduced, IS rises from 1.66 to 1.69, IL from 0.23 to 0.25, and AUC-P and AUC-I reach 93.1 and 95.8.
+With the CSM module, IS rises from 1.66 to 1.69, IL from 0.23 to 0.25, and AUC-P and AUC-I reach 93.1 and 95.8.
 This improvement indicates that the CSM module incorporates the textual anomaly descriptor, integrating it with the visual anomaly descriptor for cross-modal semantic fusion, thereby improving the quality and coherence of anomaly generation.
 As described in the methods section, the CSM module captures cross-modal semantic features of the anomaly region through multimodal interactions, resulting in anomaly features that align better with the intended descriptions.
-Finally, for the ASEA module, different guidance steps \( T_g \) demonstrate its impact on model performance.
+With the ASEA module, different guidance steps \( T_g \) demonstrate its impact on model performance.
 When \( T_g = 3 \), all metrics reach optimal values, providing the best balance between computational efficiency and performance.
 Increasing \( T_g \) to 4 or 5 shows marginal improvements, indicating that performance gains plateau while computational costs continue to rise.
-As shown in Figure \ref{fig:ASEA_ablation}, ASEA progressively refines VLM's focus on specified anomaly areas, leading to generated images with higher anomaly realism.
-This indicates ASEA's effectiveness in concentrating attention, resulting in visually realistic and detailed anomalies.
-By enhancing focus on anomaly-specific regions, ASEA effectively helps to generate high-quality, detailed anomaly images.